Thursday, November 19, 2009

 There is plenty of "bad" news being broadcast by the media, mostly by those in life who look at a glass half-empty with the remainder ready to spill (or their job is to make money spreading doom and gloom).
 However, there are those who still see it as half-full and ready to be refilled.
 Architect David W Patterson in one such who not only sees the glass half-full, he sees multiple ways to refill the glass

-Don't Let a Recession Sink Your Job Search posted on Design Intelligence is written without fluff, hype and flowery promises.
+His article, Don't Let a Recession Sink Your Job Search posted on Design Intelligence is written without fluff, hype and flowery promises.
 This article has substance and solutions.
 Granted, it will still take effort to find a job in a down economy but with his one-stop-shop of ideas on what to do next, it will make the job search more palatable.

 While written for job seeking architects and interior designers rather than students, the information can still apply to students seeking an internship.
 Plenty of places to look for those with a little innovation and perseverance.